Using Winter Storage to Make Space in Your Garage

 Separate the Items That Need Climate Control

 Before winter comes, it’s time to remove the items that need a climate-controlled area.
 These items include wooden and leather furniture, appliances, coins, collectibles and musical instruments.
 Though your items may have survived through the summer and fall, winter is going to bring with it some substantial temperature changes.
 To protect your belongings throughout winter, put them in a climate-controlled storage facility.
 What is climate control?
 Check out our climate control page for more information.

 Get Rid of the Unnecessary Items

-Make Enough Space for Your Car
+Use Winter Storage to Make Space for Your Car

 Get the Right Boxes

 Cardboard boxes can be cheap and convenient, but they’re generally not meant to be stacked — at least, not safely.
 Plastic bins aren’t just easier to stack vertically but are also often transparent (which makes it easier to find items later on).
 If you have a pile of cardboard boxes in a corner of your garage, you may be able to save a significant amount of space simply by transitioning to plastic bins or plastic drawers.
 Here are some great clear plastic containers that can help you save space.

 Naturally, you’re only going to have so much space in your garage.
 For all of the items that you just can’t fit in, you can invest in self-storage.
 AppleWood Self Storage LLC provides convenient, affordable self-storage units, so you don’t have to put everything in your garage.
 Give us a call today for more information on our storage units.